Mashal199/DysglycemiaPrediction/README.md

 4. Multivariate Resampled LSTM Model.ipynb
 5. Multivariate Decomp Split LSTM Model.ipynb

 If you wish to reproduce the results found in the notebooks, first put the MIMIC-IV dataset in the root folder of the project or "/".
 An example would just be a path like "mimic-iv-3.1/mimic-iv-3.1/icu/chartevents.csv.gz" which the code will use.
 Then run all notebooks in order shown above.
 You may skip the LSTM Model.ipynb file entirely.
-Note this will take around 4+ hours on a local machine.
+Note running all notebooks will take around 4+ hours on a local machine.

 ## Machine Learning Models